Chapter 16 Mox rocks

 and the test /config/test.exs configuration file:

-Before we dive in, we should ask ourselves why we would mock the Logger module?
+Before we dive in, we should ask ourselves: why mock the Logger module?

 - you can ensure that the log was called when the tested function was run